Google Drive MCP server

 Stats

-The Google Drive MCP server integrates with Google Drive, allowing you to list, read, and search over your files.
-It provides an interface to access Google Drive content through the Model Context Protocol, with automatic export of Google Workspace files to compatible formats.
+The Google Drive MCP server allows you to integrate with Google Drive to list, read, and search files.
+It enables direct access to Google Drive content through a standardized protocol, with automatic conversion of Google Workspace files to more accessible formats.

 Prerequisites